MassLysteria/Mako/README.md

 # Mako

-First try to put vfs support inside Mame, and then into Kodi,via libretro.
+First try to put vfs support inside Mame, and then into Kodi, via libretro.